OMNIALowCode/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 ### Users

-An User account grants access to Omnia Platform.
-By default, Omnia Platform has one Administration User.
+User accounts grant access to the OMNIA Platform.
+By default, OMNIA has one User with the Role of Administration.

-On management area, new platform users can be added, by introducing the username and its roles.
+You can add new users to the Platform on its Management Area, by adding a new username and its roles.
 Existent users can be listed and added/removed from roles.

-When a new user is created, it receives an email notification to confirm the account.
+When a new user is created an email notification is sent to confirm the account.
 The user must confirm the account by setting its credentials on the 24 hours that follow the email reception.
 After that period, a password reset request must be made, using the option "Forgot your password" on the Login page.

 ### 1.2 Tenant